 Here are some tips to get you started.

 When you get outside, look for turkey tracks, scratches, feathers, and droppings.
 When you take your hunter education course, you may obtain a wildlife identification guide for your state.
 The guide will show the animals and the tracks they leave behind.
 Take the guide with you when you hike.
 It will take practice to discern the difference between a honker and a gobbler.
-If you’re not interested in carrying a book, there are applications you can download on your phone the contain the same information.
+If you’re not interested in carrying a book, there are applications you can download on your phone that contain the same information.

 A turkey scratch is an area in the dirt that has been swept by a turkey’s wings and scraped by their feet.
 They do this to find insects to eat.
 Also, a tom turkey will leave a trail etched in the dirt as his extended wings drag the ground during a strutting promenade.
 If you find a turkey track with what appears to be a rope drag mark alongside, you’re probably standing on that tom's former dance floor.